enviodev/docs/docs/HyperIndex/migration-guide-v1-v2.md

 slug: /migration-guide-v1-v2
 ---

-NOTE: v2 is currently in rc phase (release candidate) and is not yet stable.
-Please refer to the [v1 documentation](https://docs.envio.dev/docs/HyperIndex) for the stable version.

 # Introduction

 V2 of HyperIndex is about streamlining the process of starting an indexer and optimizing it as you go.
 There are two big changes: